LinkedPasts/lp-network/README.md

 [latest example @ JSON-LD playground](http://tinyurl.com/yd5brj66)

 *NOTE*: The JSON-LD 1.0 specification does not support lists of lists, so the GeoJSON-LD geometries will not validate as JSON-LD.
-The above sample _*is*_ valid GeoJSON, however.
+The above example [_*is*_ valid GeoJSON](https://github.com/LinkedPasts/lp-network/blob/master/place-v3-example.json), however.
 The [JSON-LD 1.1 spec in development](https://json-ld.org/spec/latest/json-ld/) promises a workaround to this problem when completed.